Kirby: Canvas Curse: Gameplay

-Unlike most previous Kirby games, the player does not directly control Kirby with a directional pad or any buttons.
+Unlike with most previous Kirby games, the player does not directly control Kirby with a directional pad or any buttons.
 Instead, the player only uses the stylus and touch screen to control Kirby, who rolls around in ball form.
 The player can draw rainbow lines, which Kirby will roll on.
 These rainbow paths can form ramps or bridges for Kirby to cross, or walls to protect him from enemy projectiles.
 Drawing paths depletes the player's rainbow ink supplies, which recharges slowly while Kirby is in the air or on a path, but quickly when Kirby is on the ground.

-The player can use the stylus to stun enemies by tapping on it.
+The player can use the stylus to stun enemies by tapping on them.
 Afterwards, the player can either allow Kirby to roll into the enemy with his own momentum or by dashing to defeat the enemy.
 Defeating certain kinds of enemies by either dashing into them or touching them while stunned causes Kirby to gain one of several special abilities, which may be used at any time by tapping Kirby himself.

 Kirby: Canvas Curse spans eight worlds, with all but one having three levels.
 A variety of themes are used throughout the game.
 These themes range from a volcanic area to a frozen area.
 The objective of every level in the game is to reach a rainbow-colored doorway.
 As the player makes progress in the game, the environmental hazards become far more plentiful.
 In one level, the player must maneuver Kirby quickly enough to avoid getting defeated by an ever-rising body of lava.
 Occasionally, Kirby will come across a barrier, which prevents the paint lines from being created inside of them, forcing Kirby to do nothing, but roll, dash, and use a power (if applicable).
 Portions of these levels can be played in Rainbow Run mode, where speed and amount of paint used are key factors in the player's success.

 At the end of each world except for world seven, Kirby must face a boss.
-In worlds one through six, the first time he completes them, he must face one of each boss - Paint Roller, Kracko, or King Dedede (all of whom must be battled twice).
+In worlds one through six, the first time he completes them, he must face one of each boss: Paint Roller, Kracko, or King Dedede (all of whom must be battled twice).
 With the exception of the final boss, all bosses are mini-game based.
 The boss of world eight is the main villain of Kirby: Canvas Curse, Drawcia Sorceress.
 Drawcia starts out in her standard form.
 Upon defeat, she will transform into a large ball of paint with five eyes and a mouth called Drawcia Soul.

 Kirby: Canvas Curse features special collectibles called Medals, which can be used to unlock secret features in the game, such as characters, sound tests, and alternate paint colors.
 These medals may be obtained through the main levels, through defeating bosses, or through the Rainbow Run challenge mode, where Kirby must complete a portion of one of the main levels, with the objective being either getting through it as fast as possible, or getting through it while trying to use as little paint as possible.